 Originally from Bowling Green, KY, Austin graduated from the University of Kentucky J. David Rosenberg College of Law in 2020, with Order of the Coif Honors.
 While in law school, Austin served as Production Editor of the Kentucky Law Review and was awarded Best Legal Writing Brief.
 Before law school, Austin earned his undergraduate degree in Political Science and Religious Studies from Western Kentucky University.
 While enrolled, Austin presented academic papers on constitutional interpretation and textual biblical criticism.
 Austin also earned his Associate in Arts from Southcentral Community and Technical College.
-During his personal time, Austin enjoys spending time with his wife and daughter, watching the Cincinnati Reds, building model ships, playing piano, and sampling and learning about cigars.
+During his personal time, Austin enjoys spending time with his wife and two daughters, watching the Cincinnati Reds, building model ships, playing piano, and sampling and learning about cigars.

 University of Kentucky J. David Rosenberg College of Law, J.D., 2020, summa cum laude